benjaminion/upgrading-ethereum-book/src/book.md

 This value is a compromise that is as small as possible to allow wide participation, while remaining large enough that we don't end up with too many validators.
 In short, if we reduced the stake, we would potentially be forcing stakers to run more expensive hardware on higher bandwith networks, thus increasing the forces of centralisation.

-The main practical constraint on the number of validators in a monolithic L1 blockchain is the messaging overhead required to achieve finality.
+The main practical constraint on the number of validators in a monolithic[^fn-monolithic] L1 blockchain is the messaging overhead required to achieve finality.
 Like other [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf)-style consensus algorithms, Casper&nbsp;FFG requires two rounds of all-to-all communication to achieve finality: that is, for all nodes to agree on a block that will never be reverted.

+[^fn-monolithic]: A monolithic blockchain is one in which all nodes process all information, be it transactions or consensus-related.
+Pretty much all blockchains to date, including Ethereum, have been monolithic.
+One way to escape the scalability trilemma is to go "modular".
+    - More the general scalability trilemma: [Why sharding is great](https://vitalik.ca/general/2021/04/07/sharding.html) by Vitalik.
+    - More on modularity: [The lay of the modular blockchain land](https://polynya.medium.com/the-lay-of-the-modular-blockchain-land-d937f7df4884) by Polynya.

 Following Vitalik's [notation](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes), if we can tolerate a network overhead of $\omega$ messages per second, and desire a time to finality of $f$, then we can have participation from at most $n$ validators, where